 The Company and all its wholly owned Australian resident entities are part of a tax-consolidated group under Australian taxation law.
-The Company is the head entity of the tax-consolidated group.
+ANZGHL is the head entity of the tax-consolidated group.
 We recognise each of the following in the separate financial statements of members of the tax consolidated group on a 'group allocation' basis: tax expense/income, and deferred tax liabilities/assets that arise from temporary differences for members of the tax-consolidated group.
-The Company (as head entity of the tax-consolidated group) recognises current tax liabilities and assets of the tax-consolidated group.
+ANZGHL (as head entity of the tax-consolidated group) recognises current tax liabilities and assets of the tax-consolidated group.

-Under a tax funding arrangement between the entities in the tax-consolidated group, amounts are recognised as payable to or receivable by the Company and each member of the tax-consolidated group in relation to the tax contribution amounts paid or payable between the Company and the other members of the tax-consolidated group.
+Under a tax funding arrangement between the entities in the tax-consolidated group, amounts are recognised as payable to or receivable by each member of the tax-consolidated group in relation to the tax contribution amounts paid or payable between members of the tax-consolidated group and the head entity ANZGHL.